docker-library/docs/navylinux/content.md

 The Navy Linux Project offers regularly updated images for all active releases.
 These images will be updated monthly or as needed for emergency fixes.
 These rolling updates are tagged with the major version number only.
 For example: `docker pull %%IMAGE%%:8`

-## Overlayfs and yum

-Recent Docker versions support the [overlayfs](https://docs.docker.com/engine/userguide/storagedriver/overlayfs-driver/) backend, which is enabled by default on most distros supporting it from Docker 1.13 onwards.

 # Package documentation

 By default, the Navy Linux containers are built using yum's `nodocs` option, which helps reduce the size of the image.
 If you install a package and discover files missing, please comment out the line `tsflags=nodocs` in `/etc/yum.conf` and reinstall your package.